 Sales Onboarding Tip #6: Let Reps Demo Sooner

-Too many sales organizations are gun-shy about letting their new hires get a first demo under their belt.
+Too many sales organizations are gun-shy about letting their new sales reps get a first demo under their belt.

-The long-term gain of giving reps early at-bats far outweighs the short-term pain of initial mistakes.
+The long-term gain of giving new sales reps early at-bats far outweighs the short-term pain of initial mistakes.

-But, you might as well get it out of the way versus delaying the inevitable and slowing down new hire ramp time in the process.
+But you might as well get it out of the way versus delaying the inevitable and slowing down new hire onboarding time in the process.

-This provides reps the opportunity to coach them from their own calls with specific examples.
+This provides sales reps the opportunity to coach them from their own calls with specific examples.

 You can start by creating a practice environment – so to speak.

-The important thing is to get your new hires “at bats.”
+The important thing is to get your new sales reps “at bats.”